Criminal Justice Specialist (CJ21) Technical Certificate of Credit

 (Embedded in Law Enforcement Diploma and Degree)

-The Law Enforcement Specialist Technical Certificate of Credit is a sequence of courses that prepares students for law enforcement professions.
+The Criminal Justice Specialist Technical Certificate of Credit is a sequence of courses that prepares students for law enforcement professions.
 Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of law enforcement theory and practical application necessary for successful employment.
 Upon completion of this technical certificate of credit may permit students to pursue entry level opportunities in the criminal justice field.
 Completion of the Lew Enforcement Specialist Technical Certificate of Credit does not ensure certification of officer status in Georgia.
 Students must seek such certification from the Peace Officer Standards and Training (P.O.S.T.)
 Council.

 Entrance date: Each semester

 High School diploma or equivalent required for admission.

 Beginning Spring 2022 (January 2022), ALL FIRST TIME college students will be required to take the College Success (COLL 1020) course.

 |CRJU 1010Introduction to Criminal Justice

 Introduces the development and organization of the criminal justice system in the United States.
 Topics include: the American criminal justice system; constitutional limitations; organization of enforcement, adjudication, and corrections; and career opportunities and requirements.

 Provides an analysis of all phases of the American correctional system and practices, including its history, procedures, and objectives.
 Topics include: history and evolution of correctional facilities; legal and administrative problems; institutional facilities and procedures; probation, parole, and prerelease programs; alternative sentencing; rehabilitation; community involvement; and staffing.